 1995 – 1998: Françoise Julien Casanova, Michel Vanpeene

-Following the renovation of the campus on the rue Saint-Charles, in the 15th arrondissement of Paris, three sites have accommodated the gallery’s history: the first, starting in 1994, in a warehouse on the original building’s ground floor; the second in Fontenay-aux-Roses, where the department was relocated for a few years; and finally the third, since 2005, in the new renovated building of the Centre Saint-Charles as we know it today.
+Following the renovation of the Saint-Charles campus in the 15th arrondissement of Paris, three sites have housed the gallery’s history: the first, from 1994, in a reserve on the ground floor of the original building; the second in Fontenay-aux-Roses, where the UFR was relocated for a few years; and finally, the third, since 2005, in the newly renovated building of the Saint-Charles center as we know it today.